 For over a thousand years, Kyoto was the capital of Japan and the seat of the Emperor.
 Because of this rich history, Kyoto is home to countless beautiful temples and shrines.

-The cheapest (and easiest) way to travel around Kyoto is by bus, you can buy a Kyoto city bus all-day pass which costs ¥600 per ticket.
+The cheapest (and easiest) way to travel around Kyoto is by bus, you can buy a Kyoto city bus all-day pass, ticket prices and more information can be found here.

-This all-day bus ticket gives you unlimited rides within the area on the bus map and that area covers pretty much all the major highlights in Kyoto!
-Read more on the Kyoto Station website.
+This all-day bus ticket gives you unlimited rides within the area on the bus map and that area covers pretty much all the major highlights in Kyoto.

 The Kyoto bus station is located in front of the train station, this is also where you can find the bus ticket information center.
 The information center staff will gladly provide you with a city map and a bus map.